Partner | Legal

 The Probate Registrar will also charge a flat stamp duty fee of £80 on all applications.
 The Royal Court Probate Department may charge an additional fee for reviewing paperwork before an application which varies depending upon the number of papers to be reviewed, but normally is a minimum of £75.

-If you would like more information about applying for a Grant of Probate, please contact us, we can assist you in all aspects of your application.
+If you would like more information about applying for a Grant of Probate, contact a member of our Estate Planning, Wills and Probate team who can assist you in all aspects of your application.